Geonkick-Synthesizer/geonkick/doc/Documentation.md

 #### Kit output channels

-There are maximum 16 output channels to which the user can map the percussion.
+There are maximum 16 output stereo channels to which the user can map the percussion.
 When adding new percussion by default it will be mapped to channel 1.
-For standalone version even if the label "#x" may show different values for channels, all the percussion are redirected only to #1 channel, changing these values will take no effect.

 Issues:
-   - changing the percussion channel cause abrupt interruption of sound during playing, and sharp start of playing thought the next selected channel.
+   - changing the percussion channel may cause abrupt interruption of sound during playing, and sharp start of playing thought the next selected channel.
 This may cause unpleasant sound.